Header image: Ocean Beach SF, 1975, from The Cliff House Project

-This course explores the unique cultural history of San Francisco in relation to modernism / modernity.
-What is San Francisco Modernism?
-How do we read the unique forms of human expression, such as art, architecture, music, literature, photography, film, and politics associated with the city and their relation to modern life?
+How do we read the unique forms of human expression, such as art, architecture, music, literature, photography, film, and politics associated with this city and their relation to modern life?
 We will explore these and other questions by tracing our own unique history of the present of San Francisco.
 Rather than a simple chronological re-telling of dates, facts and major events, we will endeavor to creatively enter into the historical life of the city, thereby changing and expanding our conception of San Francisco.
-Close attention will be paid to major historical events and cultural locations in the life of the city, such as the gold rush, immigration, ethnicity, race, gender, sexuality, Chinatown, the Chinese Exclusion Act, modernity, World’s Fairs, censorship and the Beat Generation, vice and sin, cinema and literature, photography and music.
+Close attention will be paid to major historical events and cultural locations in the life of the city, such as the gold rush, immigration, ethnicity, race, gender, sexuality, Chinatown, the Chinese Exclusion Act, modernity, world’s fairs, censorship and the beat generation (optional this semester), vice and sin, cinema and literature, photography and music.
 By the end of the semester, students should come away from the course with a greater knowledge of the cultural history of San Francisco, and, hopefully, a new experience of the city in relation to its past.

 You must purchase the required books (there are only 3 of them), as well as download the required essays, which are available here (and on iLearn as PDF files).